 Students should take the following into account as they approach certification exams:

 As with a WGU objective exam, tuition covers the cost of the first two attempts at a certification exam.
 Students who require a third or fourth attempt would pay for the cost of that exam on their own.
-Vendor-specific, third-party certification exam prices vary; WGU will provide the student a discounted voucher for any attempt after the second attempt through our agreement as an educational institution.
+Vendor-specific, third-party certification exam prices vary; WGU will provide the student with a discounted voucher for any attempt after the second attempt through our agreement as an educational institution.
+WGU does not reimburse for any student costs incurred while not following the WGU voucher-request process.
+For questions regarding how to request a voucher contact Assessment Services.

 Even with the discounted voucher, certifications may cost more than $100 and some may cost as much as several hundred dollars.
 The best approach to avoid this added cost is to work closely with WGU's Course Instructors and to use the resources provided in the course prior to the first attempt at the certification exam.